Supervision - PhD

 All supervisors must sign the application form for admission to the PhD programme before the application is submitted.

 You and your supervisors have a duty to inform each other of conditions regarding your PhD training.
-In the event of conditions arising which may cause delay or interruption in your research training, you and your supervisors must attempt to find a solution to the situation.
+In the event of anything arising which may cause delay or interruption in your research training, you and your supervisors must attempt to find a solution to the situation.

 - make a plan for completing the PhD project within the prescribed admission period,